dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 Performing phylogenetic analysis with whole or core genome sequences maximizes the information used to estimate phylogenies and the resolution of closely related species.
 Usually sequences are aligned with a reference species or strain.
 However genome alignment is a process that does not scale well computationally.
 Even for small numbers of genomes it can be time consuming.
 Here are two relatively painless ways make a bacterial species phylogeny that you can do yourself.
 This might be useful if you are concerned with strains of a particular species you have sequenced and want to know how they relate to the nearest species in the genus.

-In this example will look at how all the species in the [Mycoplasmopsis]() genus are related.
+In this example we will look at how the species in the Mycoplasmopsis genus are related.
 Mycoplasmopsis is a large genus among mollicutes and is of significant veterinary importance.
 You can see the taxonomy of the known species on NCBI but not a phylogeny.
+Note: There is a bit of confusion here as the mycoplasmopsis genus is a newer designation for some species formerly called Mycoplasma.
+The names are often used synonymously, i.e. Mycoplasma Bovis.

 ## kSNP